Close

 What the AI Era Actually Changes About Incident Response

 Garcia’s view on AI and incident response is worth sitting with for a minute.
 The conversation has shifted, in his framing, from "can we detect threats faster" to "do we even know who is acting inside our systems."
-Organizations are deploying AI agents, AI-generated code, and AI-assisted decisions at scale -- and in most cases, nobody has actually mapped the authority those systems have been given.
+Organizations are deploying AI agents, AI-generated code, and AI-assisted decisions at scale – and in most cases, nobody has mapped the authority those systems have been given.

-What CISOs Should Actually Tell Their Boards
+What CISOs Need To Tell Their Boards

-That is a kind of simple reframe that actually matters a lot in practice.
+That is a kind of simple reframe that matters a lot in practice.
 It also points to something Garcia mentioned in a different context: security is fundamentally trust management.
-Every customer who shares data, every employee who uses company systems, every partner who connects to the network -- they are all making a bet that the organization will treat that access responsibly.
+Every customer who shares data, every employee who uses company systems, every partner who connects to the network – they are all making a bet that the organization will treat that access responsibly.
 The moment that bet feels wrong, you lose them.

 Enjoying insights from industry leaders?
 Subscribe to The Winners’ Circle podcast on your favorite podcast player and never miss an episode.
 Listen and subscribe at bintelligence.com/podcast.